Increasing conversion rates by 20% with Viasox Website Redesign

 Scaleability was also taken into consideration.
 Discussions with Stakeholders to determine where they can place new products and how it is accessed.
 Research and Development was growing and there was a possibility of launching of a new product.

-Shown below is the revamped version of the site breakdown.
+See below the revamped version of the site breakdown.
 I incorporated the Collections page on the homepage to see if that would increase the opportunity for users to access all of the products and even discover new offerings.
 This would be further examined in the usability testing.

 How do users engage with the site?

 Analytics indicate that user retention improves after the initial purchase.
 Users typically revisit the site and engage in more substantial transactions once they had already purchased an item.
 Once an item has been purchased, it reduces and address the problem of drop offs because a relationship between the customer and company has been formed.
-Focus was primarily on mobile first designs because of the high percentage of users that use mobile over desktop.
+It is important to take this into account because the product differences and offerings have to be clear inorder for users to make a purchase.

 Problem statement